 - Phil Lynott – Harry Street.
 The coolest musician in Ireland, Lynnott was the frontman for the band Thin Lizzy.
 He lived a wild and excessive short life but he’ll never be forgotten.

 Eat on Capel Street

-Capel St is one of the least “Irish” streets in the city but it used to be a traditional inner-city Dublin street.
+Capel St is now possibly the least “Irish” street in the city but it was once a traditional inner-city Dublin street.
 That’s before the bland Irish food joints were outnumbered by Asian and Middle Eastern restaurants.
 Capel Street is one of the best streets in the country for cheap, tasty food.
 There are also a couple of Dublin’s best coffee shops and bakeries here.
 And if you’re looking for Dublin’s top gay bar, it’s right here.

 Go To The Pubs – With A Twist

 Dublin is a city of pubs.
 Despite the decline in drinking as a “pastime” in recent years – these pesky millennials are all into wellness – the bar scene in Dublin has taken only a minor beating.
 Visitors to Dublin expect to go to a bar and enjoy the local friendliness.
 Just don’t expect it to be cheap.

 The city has no shortage of bars that are super popular with tourists but about as authentic as Santa Claus.
 Try them out.
 But there are other ways to see the bars of Dublin.
 I recommend the Dublin Literary Pub Crawl or a Meetup.
 That way you get to experience something new.
 You’ll get to meet new people and still get to a pub without the awkward standing around on your own (I’m

 If I had to pick two bars to visit in Dublin to get a sense of the old school drinking culture, those bars would be: